AnOliveBranch/MTGCardSheet/README.md

-This project is a series of Google Apps Script files that I use for cataloging my own personal card collection found [here](https://docs.google.com/spreadsheets/d/1zdMBwkbjX_JPWCNWO0-qNcOaHB_9JA4JDOWHxhDbpd4/edit#gid=28962468)
+This project is a series of Google Apps Script files that I use for cataloging my own personal card collection found [here](https://docs.google.com/spreadsheets/d/1kSjLEFF0AYMtQDsUUzrm2xoRvXF1fmgD8GlVFtpxCbQ/edit#gid=28962468) (this sheet used as a template & demonstration, actual collection held elsewhere)

 It uses [TCGPlayer](https://www.tcgplayer.com/)'s API to fetch information on the cards and their values.